 Employers need to allow employees at least 28 days of paid leave every year.
 Employers need to pay employees for their annual leave 3 days before the employees start their vacation.
 Employees may decide to take compensation for up to 3 years of annual leave not used.
 If an employee’s job responsibilities are more stressful or hazardous than normal, as established by the government, then the employer needs to give 58 days of annual leave to the employee.

 Employees who have made contributions to social security, for at least 12 months out of the previous 24 months, can take maternity leave which is paid for by social security.
 Maternity leave is paid for 126 days.
 Women can be eligible for an additional 14 days of paid leave if they are suffering from complications due to childbirth or birth of more than one child.
-Payment of maternity leave is at 100% of normal salary.
+Payment of maternity leave is at 100% of regular salary.
 Women who give premature birth are subject to different rules with regards to days of leave.

 Employees need to contribute to social insurance for a minimum 7 months prior to the 1st day of paternity leave to be eligible for this leave.
 Paternity leave can be taken from the day of childbirth until the child is 1 month old.
 Payment for paternity leave is 100% of normal salary.
 It is compensated by the social security system.